 RNC chair Ronna McDaniel reelected to steer GOP for another 2 years

-McDaniel vows to help GOP win back the House and the Senate in the 2022 midterm elections
+McDaniel vowed to help GOP win back the House and the Senate in 2022

-Republican National Committee (RNC) chair Ronna McDaniel on Friday was unanimously reelected to steer the GOP’s national party committee for another two years.
+Republican National Committee (RNC) chairwoman Ronna McDaniel on Friday was unanimously reelected to steer the GOP’s national party committee for another two years.

 In a speech to the RNC committee members who reelected her and other top GOP officials, McDaniel vowed to help the Republican Party regain the House and Senate majorities in the 2022 midterms and had a warning, saying: "Democrats, get ready, buckle your seatbelts.
 We’re coming."